Contact juggling: History

+Michael Moschen, in interviews, has contested that so-called Contact Juggling does not exist, and that the term Contact Juggling is both self contradictory and erroneous, and created purely for commercial reasons.

 Types

 Body rolling

 Body rolling means manipulating one or more props (usually balls) around the hands, arms, and other parts of the body.
 Balance is required to hold the ball in various positions of control.
 This includes tricks such as headrolling and the butterfly, the trick of rolling the ball from the palm to the back of the hand via the fingertips.

 Head rolling

 The headroll is a trick involving rolling an object or prop, typically a ball, around on the juggler's head.
 The most commonly performed version is rolling a ball from temple to temple, across the forehead.
 At some points during the trick, the object may be balanced in place at a certain location on the head.
 Points where the prop may be balanced (also known as placement, or trap) include: the temple, the center of the forehead, the back of the neck, the eye socket, the mouth, and the most difficult; the top of the head.